Prudent Valuation: Bridging the Gap Between Pricing & Risk Management

 Marco Bianchetti joined the Market Risk Management area of Intesa Sanpaolo in 2008.
 His recent work covers derivative pricing and risk management across all asset classes, with a focus on new product development, model validation, model risk management, funding and counterparty risk, and Quasi Monte Carlo.
 Previously Dr. Bianchetti worked for 8 years in the front office Financial Engineering area of Banca Caboto (now Banca IMI), developing pricing models and applications for interest rate and inflation trading desks.
 He is a frequent speaker at international conferences and training sessions in quantitative finance.
 He holds an MSc in theoretical nuclear physics and a PhD in theoretical condensed matter physics.

-Mr. Jockle leads the company's global marketing efforts, spanning a diverse set of solutions and audiences.
-He oversees integrated marketing communications to customers in the largest global financial markets and to the Numerix partner network through the company's branding, electronic marketing, research, events, public relations, advertising and relationship marketing.
+As Chief Marketing Officer and Executive Vice President of Global Marketing & Corporate Communications, James leads the company’s global marketing and corporate communications efforts, spanning a diverse set of solutions and audiences.
+He oversees integrated marketing communications to clients in the largest global financial markets and to the Numerix partner network through the company's branding, electronic marketing, research, events, public relations, advertising and relationship marketing.

-Prior to joining Numerix, he served as Managing Director of Global Marketing and Communications for Fitch Ratings.
-During his tenure at Fitch, Mr. Jockle built the firm’s public relations program, oversaw investor relations and led marketing and communications plans for several acquisitions.
-He also oversaw the brand development of a new company dedicated to the enhancement of credit derivative and structured-credit ratings, products and services.
-Prior to Fitch, Mr. Jockle was a member of the communications team at Moody's Investors Service.
+Prior to joining Numerix, James served as Managing Director of Global Marketing and Communications for Fitch Ratings.
+During his tenure at Fitch, he built the firm’s public relations program, oversaw investor relations and led marketing and communications plans for several acquisitions.
+Prior to Fitch, James was a member of the communications team at Moody's Investors Service.